tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/AwsimRvizPlugins/index.md

 The following features are implemented:

-- [2D Pose Teleport](../2dPoseTeleport/index.md): Teleport AWSIM EGO pose from Rviz GUI tool
+- `2D Pose Teleport`: Teleport AWSIM EGO pose from Rviz GUI tool
-- [Npc Spawner](../NpcSpawner/index.md): Spawn AWSIM Npc using Rviz GUI tool
+- `Npc Spawner`: Spawn AWSIM Npc using Rviz GUI tool

 Rviz plugins are implemented in the following repositories: